whynoodle/homelab-diagram/Fixes/FixInstallps1.md

 &nbsp;

-If the popup windows disappear without asking administrative permission and Windows Subsystem For Android™ is not installed successfully, you sho
+If the popup windows disappear without asking administrative permission and Windows Subsystem For Android™ is not installed successfully, you should manually run Install.ps1 as administrator:

+&nbsp;

+### **1. Press Win + X on your keyboard and select Windows™ Terminal (Admin) or Powershell (Admin) depending on the versi